AyberkCakar/iml-datasoft-python-api/README.md

 ```

 ### Project Information
-It is the Pyhton REST API of the DLBAD Project, connected to the Hasura backend.
+It is the Python REST API of the IML DataSoft Project, connected to the Hasura backend.
 There are Simulator and AI Hub in the Python API.
 It is supported with Flask structure and queue structure is established with rabbitmq.

 #### Simulator
 It is triggered when a record is added to the simulators table in the backend and generates synthetic data containing selected error types.